-The cloud storage device mechanism represents storage devices designed specifically for cloud-based provisioning.
+The cloud storage device mechanism represents storage devices that are designed specifically for cloud-based provisioning.
 Instances of these devices can be virtualized, similar to how physical servers can spawn virtual server images.
-Furthermore, cloud storage devices are commonly able to provide fixed-increment capacity allocation in support of the Pay-for-Use mechanism.
-Cloud storage devices can be exposed for remote access via cloud storage services.
+They are commonly able to provide fixed-increment capacity allocation in support of the pay-per-use mechanism.
+Cloud storage devices can be exposed for remote access via cloud storage devices.

-A primary concern related to cloud storage is the security, integrity, and confidentiality of data, which can become compromised when entrusted to third parties like cloud providers.
-There may also be legal and regulatory implications that result from relocating data across geographical or national boundaries.
+A primary concern related to cloud storage is the security, integrity, and confidentiality of data, which becomes more prone to being compromised when entrusted to external cloud providers and other third parties.
+There can also be legal and regulatory implications that result from relocating data across geographical or national boundaries.
 Another issue applies specifically to the performance of large databases.
 LANs provide locally stored data with network reliability and latency levels that are superior to those of WANs.

-Cloud storage mechanisms provide common logical units of data storage, such as:
+Cloud storage device mechanisms provide common logical units of data storage, such as: